darrenks/nibbles/docs/tutorial_ancillary.md

 Note if you wanted to use the value of the mod before the div, you can't do that with divmod, so there is also a function ``%` which computes moddiv.
 In general functions that return multiple things will have multiple versions due to this drawback.

 Like functions these are referrenced by DeBruijn indicies which can become tedious for larger programs.
 So you can name the extra values by doing a `sets identifier` after the expression that returned multiple values.
 (This also works for `;` ofcourse).
+This will be automatically converted to DeBruijns for conversion to binary.

 For example: